 The dental procedures should be fast and atraumatic for the patient.
-EQUIA Forte HT and Fuji II LC offer fast bulk placement.
-Furthermore, Fuji II LC can be light-cured and therefore the placement time can be made even shorter, which makes it ideal for patients that cannot effectively cooperate or keep their mouth open for a longer time.
+EQUIA Forte HT offers fast bulk placement.
+Furthermore, Fuji II LC can be light-cured and therefore the placement time can be made even shorter., which makes it ideal for patients that cannot effectively cooperate or keep their mouth open for a longer time.